Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Introduction

 \section{Introduction}

-Quark Gluon Plasma (QGP), a deconfined state of asymptotically free quarks and gluons is formed in ultra-relativistic heavy ion collision experiments at Relativistic Heavy Ion collider (RHIC) and Large Hadron Collider (LHC).
-It is believed that our present universe was also in QGP form just after its birth.
+Quark Gluon Plasma (QGP), a deconfined state of quarks and gluons is formed in heavy ion collision experiments at Relativistic Heavy Ion collider (RHIC) and Large Hadron Collider (LHC).
+It is believed that our present universe was also in QGP form around one microsecond after the big bang.
 There exists such hot and dense matter in the core of the neutron stars also.
-As we know from the on going ultra-relativistic heavy ion collision experiments at RHIC and LHC, a very strong magnetic field, perpendicular to the reaction plane is produced in the very early stages of the collisions due to the noncentral events\cite{Shovkovy,D'Elia,Fukushima,Muller:PRD89'2013}.
-Most of the collisions take place at some impact parameter due to which a strong magnetic field of the order of $m_\pi^2$ at RHIC \cite{Kharzeev:NPA803'2008} and $15m_\pi^2$ at LHC \cite{Skokov:IJMPA24'2009} is produced transverse to the reaction plane.
-Some very naive estimates predict that decay of the magnetic field in the non-conducting medium is fast but due to the finite value of the electrical conductivity of the medium the decay time for the magnetic field gets elongated.
-Strong magnetic field affects physical quantities associated with QGP.
-In the recent years, the effects of the background magnetic field on the various properties of the QGP have been investigated by the various research groups.
-Many novel phenomenon related to the QCD medium like chiral magnetic effect\cite{Fukushima:PRD78'2008,Kharzeev:NPA803'2008}, Magnetic and inverse magnetic catalysis\cite{Gusynin:PRL73'1994,Leung:PRD55'1997, Gusynin:PRD56'1997,Shovkovy:LNP'871'2013}, axial magnetic effect\cite{Braguta:PRD89'2014, Chernodub:PRB'2014}, chiral vortical effect in rotating QGP \cite{Kharzeev:PRL106'2011, Kharzeev:PPNP88'2016}, the conformal anomaly and production of soft photons\cite{Fayazbakhsh:PRD88'2013, Basar:PRL109'2012}, apart from that the dilepton production rate\cite {Tuchin:PRC88'2013,Bandyopadhyay:PRD94'2016,Sadooghi:ANP376'2017}, disperson relation in the magnetized thermal QED\cite{Sadooghi:PRD92'2015}, refractive indices and decay constants\cite{Fayazbakhsh:PRD86'2012, Fayazbakhsh:PRD88'2013} and various thermodynamical properties \cite{Rath:JHEP1712'2017,Karmakar:PRD99'2019} have been investigated in the presence of the background magnetic field.
+In the ongoing heavy ion collision experiments at RHIC and LHC, a very strong magnetic field, perpendicular to the reaction plane, could be produced in the very early stages of the collisions in noncentral events\cite{Fukushima,Muller:PRD89'2013} {\em viz.} order of $m_\pi^2$ at RHIC \cite{Kharzeev:NPA803'2008} and $15m_\pi^2$ at LHC \cite{Skokov:IJMPA24'2009}.
+Some very naive estimates predict that the decay of the magnetic field in the non-conducting medium is very fast but due to the finite value of the electrical conductivity of the medium, the decay time for the magnetic field gets elongated, which may then cause to affect the physical quantities associated with QGP.
+In the recent years, the effects of the background magnetic field on the various properties of the QGP have been investigated by the various research groups, {\em such as} the chiral magnetic effect\cite{Fukushima:PRD78'2008,Kharzeev:NPA803'2008}, magnetic and inverse magnetic catalysis\cite{Gusynin:PRL73'1994,Leung:PRD55'1997, Gusynin:PRD56'1997,Shovkovy:LNP'871'2013}, axial magnetic effect\cite{Braguta:PRD89'2014, Chernodub:PRB'2014}, chiral vortical effect in rotating QGP \cite{Kharzeev:PRL106'2011, Kharzeev:PPNP88'2016}, the conformal anomaly and production of soft photons\cite{Fayazbakhsh:PRD88'2013, Basar:PRL109'2012}, apart from that the dilepton production rate\cite {Tuchin:PRC88'2013,Bandyopadhyay:PRD94'2016,Sadooghi:ANP376'2017}, dispersion relation in the magnetized thermal QED\cite{Sadooghi:PRD92'2015}, refractive indices and decay constants\cite{Fayazbakhsh:PRD86'2012, Fayazbakhsh:PRD88'2013} and various thermodynamical properties \cite{Rath:JHEP1712'2017,Karmakar:PRD99'2019}.